Eukaryogenesis

 LUCA and LECA: the origins of the eukaryotes.
 The point of fusion (marked "?") below LECA is the FECA, the first eukaryotic common ancestor, some 2.2 billion years ago.
 Much earlier, some 4 billion years ago, the LUCA gave rise to the two domains of prokaryotes, the bacteria and the archaea.
-After the LECA, some 2 billion years ago, the eukaryotes diversified into a crown group, which gave rise to animals, plants, fungi, and protists.
+After the LECA, some 2 billion years ago, the eukaryotes diversified into a crown group, which gave rise to fungi, animals, plants, and diverse protists.

 Eukaryogenesis, the process which created the eukaryotic cell and lineage, is a milestone in the evolution of life, since eukaryotes include all complex cells and almost all multicellular organisms.
-The process is widely agreed to have involved symbiogenesis, in which an archaeon and one or more bacteria came together to create the first eukaryotic common ancestor (FECA).
-This cell had a new level of complexity and capability, with a nucleus, at least one centriole and cilium, facultatively aerobic mitochondria, sex (meiosis and syngamy), a dormant cyst with a cell wall of chitin and/or cellulose and peroxisomes.
-It evolved into a population of single-celled organisms that included the last eukaryotic common ancestor (LECA), gaining capabilities along the way, though the sequence of steps involved has been disputed, and may not have started with symbiogenesis.
-In turn, the LECA gave rise to the eukaryotes' crown group, containing the ancestors of animals, fungi, plants, and a diverse range of single-celled organisms.
+The process is widely agreed to have involved symbiogenesis, in which an archaean and one or more bacteria contributed to the lineage leading to the last eukaryotic common ancestor (LECA).
+It appears also to have involved horizontal gene transfers from other groups of bacteria, with some of these transfers mediated by giant viruses.
+The LECA had a new level of complexity and capability, with a nucleus, at least one centriole and cilium, facultatively aerobic mitochondria, sex (meiosis and syngamy), a dormant cyst with a cell wall of chitin and/or cellulose and peroxisomes.

+The sequence of steps involved in eukaryogenesis has been disputed; mitochondria, an endomembrane system, and the nucleus arose in an unknown sequence.
+Another possibility is viral eukaryogenesis, in which a viral infection of an archaean enabled a bacterium to enter the cell.
+Other microbes than the archaean and the bacterium that became the mitochondrion may well have been involved, most likely by horizontal gene transfer.
+In turn, the LECA gave rise to the eukaryotes' crown group, containing the ancestors of fungi, animals, plants, and diverse protists.

 Context

 Life arose on Earth once it had cooled enough for oceans to form.
-That developed into the last universal common ancestor (LUCA), an organism which had ribosomes and the genetic code, some 4 billion years ago.
-It gave rise to two main branches of prokaryotic life, the Bacteria and the Archaea.
-From among these small-celled, rapidly-dividing ancestors arose the Eukaryotes, with much larger cells, nuclei, and distinctive biochemistry.
-The eukaryotes form a domain that contains all complex cells and most types of multicellular organism, including the animals, plants, and fungi.
+That developed into the last universal common ancestor (LUCA), an organism which had ribosomes and the genetic code, some 3.5-4 billion years ago.
+It gave rise to two domains of life, the bacteria and the archaea.
+From among these small-celled ancestors arose the eukaryotes, with a much wider range of cell sizes, and more complex cells with nuclei, a cytoskeleton, and an endomembrane system.
+The eukaryotes form a third domain that contains all complex cells and most types of multicellular organisms, including the animals, plants, and fungi.

+It is not known how the bacteria and archaea gave rise to eukaryotes, as the fossil record of ancient single-celled organisms is fragmentary.
+Instead biologists have focused on reconstructing the properties of the last eukaryotic common ancestor (LECA) from what is known of the genomes of different lineages of modern eukaryotes.